buddhist-uni/buddhist-uni.github.io/_content/monographs/buddhist-and-vedic-studies_wijesekera.md

 pages: 361
 ---

-A collection of dozens of previously-published articles, essays, and papers by the renowned, Sri Lankan scholar.
+A collection of dozens of previously-published articles, essays, and papers by the renowned Sri Lankan scholar.